nsfcac/repacss-user-guide/docs/account/ttu.md

 - Graduate and undergraduate research programs
 - Laboratory coursework in engineering and computer science
-- Instruction in parallel computing, simulation, and data-intensive methodologies
+- Instruction in parallel computing, simulation, data-intensive methodologies, and machine learning (ML)
 - Faculty-directed technical workshops and high-performance computing bootcamps

 ---